-On the evening of May 29th 2007 I lay in a hospital unable to sit up.
-As I lay there is a dull ache running through my abs I questioned if I would ever be able to swim fast again.
+On the night of May 29th, 2007, I was stuck in a hospital, unable to sit up.
+With a dull ache running through my abs I questioned if I would ever be able to swim fast again.

-Charles Swindoll said, “Life is 10% what happens to you and 90% how you react to it”.
+Charles Swindoll once said, “Life is 10% what happens to you and 90% how you react to it.”
+He was spot on.

-But if you can find a way to respond positively.
-Dig up the motivation to keep moving forward regardless.
-And refuse to give up on what we want out of life, then this week I learned that there is light at the end of the tunnel.
+But if you can find a positive response, muster the motivation to keep moving forward, and refuse to give up on your dreams, I learned that there’s light at the end of the tunnel.

-I can’t help but appreciate the challenges.
-And realize the incredible people that have been there for me along the way.
+I appreciate the challenges and the incredible people who supported me.
 The entire process has helped me learn and grow.

-I won both the 100 & 200 Breaststroke this weekend.
-Setting a new NCAA record in the 200 and took home the 2011 Men’s Swimmer of the year award.
+I won both the 100 & 200 Breaststroke this weekend, set a new NCAA record in the 200, and received the 2011 Men’s Swimmer of the Year award.

-I know without a doubt that I have more in me, a lot more.
-And I am excited about what will happen next year.
+I know I have more in me, a lot more.
+I’m excited about what will happen next year.

-I have been overwhelmed by the support everyone has shown to me in the last week.
-Thank you so much for the love!
-I really appreciate it.
-I’m headed to South Africa on Saturday for World Championship Trials.
-I have no idea what I have left in the tank, only time will tell.
+The support I’ve received in the last week has been overwhelming.
+Thank you all for the love!
+Heading to South Africa on Saturday for World Championship Trials, I have no idea what I have left in the tank.
+Only time will tell.
 I’ll keep you all updated!